Theory

 - Measuring after washing: Lay the specimen on a flat table.
 Remove creases, but don't stretch the fabric.
 Measure the length and width following the marked prints.

-The figure of the Shrinkage Template
+Shrinkage Template

-Shrinkage Template ©Textile Pad |
+Shrinkage Template © Textile Pad |

 Calculation